azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 >> In most client/server apps, business rules lives on the server and the client just provides the UI.

 One of the benefits of using the @EnvironmentObject is that when the orders are altered, views are automatically reevaluated.
-Reevaluation is not the same as re-rendering.
-Revaluation means that SwiftUI will look at the diff tree and then decide, which views needs to be re-rendered.
-Revaluation is a very fast process, so although your view body might be getting fired constantly it does not mean that all views in the body are getting re-rendered.
+Reevaluation is not the same as rerendering.
+Revaluation means that SwiftUI will look at the diff tree and then decide, which views needs to be rerendered.
+Revaluation is a very fast process, so although your view body might be getting fired constantly it does not mean that all views in the body are getting rerendered.

  Take a look at the code below: